Below are PDF resources developed through the GSCC student staff position made possible by McBurney Disability Resource Center.

 This 97-page collection offers information on a variety of disability statuses from LGBTQ perspectives.
 It includes research on disabilities in LGBTQ communities as well as personal narratives.
 It lists relevant websites, movies, books, and organizations for each category.

 Sections include: psychiatric, sensory, physical, and learning disabilities, and etiquette for being a good ally.

-Want help talking with your instructors about your VISA or the accommodations you need?
+Want help talking with your instructors about your faculty notification letter or the accommodations you need?
 Don’t miss the sample letters from McBurney Disability Resource Center:

-We are offering another brief letter template for if you don’t have a VISA from McBurney, but would still like to ask for accommodations in a classroom setting.
+We are offering another brief letter template for if you don’t have a faculty notification letter from McBurney, but would still like to ask for accommodations in a classroom setting.

 “TBINAA fosters radical, unapologetic self love which translates to radical human action in service toward a more just, equitable & compassionate world.”

 “We are small but committed disability-led organisation set up to advance disability arts through the pages of our journal.
 Our raison d’être is to support disabled artists, as much as anything by getting the word out about the fantastic art being produced by artists within the sector.”

 “The Disability Visibility Project (DVP)™ is an online community dedicated to recording, amplifying, and sharing disability stories and culture.
 The DVP is also a community partnership with StoryCorps, a national oral history organization.
 Our aim is to create disabled media that is intersectional, multi-modal, and accessible.”

 “Sins Invalid is a performance project that incubates and celebrates artists with disabilities, centralizing artists of color and queer and gender-variant artists as communities who have been historically marginalized.”

 An anthology of short-form writing (essays, memoir, poetry) by disabled writers about their lives and experiences.
 “Criptiques is a groundbreaking anthology of disabled writers exploring the provocative sides of disability.”